 The Bank uses the historical VaR and SVaR approach to quantify market risk under normal conditions and under stressed conditions.
 For risk management, VaR is based on 251 days of unweighted recent historical data, a holding period of one day and a confidence interval of 95 per cent.
-SVaR uses a similar methodology to VaR, but is based on a period of financial stress and assumes a 10 day holding period and 99 per cent. confidence interval.
+SVaR uses a similar methodology to VaR, but is based on a period of financial stress and assumes a 10 day holding period and a worst case loss.

-In general, the trading desks have run similar levels of market risk when compared to the year ended 31 December 2013.
+In general, the trading desks have run increased levels of market risk when compared to the year ended 31 December 2014.